frconor-ebook/meditations/_posts/2025-04-01-the-woman-caught-in-adultery.md

 In his Apostolic Exhortation *Reconciliation and Penance*, Pope St. John Paul II said: "The sacramental formula 'I absolve you' and the imposition of the hand and the Sign of the Cross made over the penitent show that at this moment the contrite and converted sinner comes into contact with the power and mercy of God.
 It is the moment at which, in response to the penitent, the Trinity becomes present in order to block out sin and restore innocence.
 And the saving power of the passion for the death and resurrection of Jesus is also imparted to the penitent. \...
 God is always the one who is principally offended by sin and God alone can forgive."

-The words pronounced by the priest are not just a prayer of supplication to ask God to forgive our sins, or a mere certification that God has deigned to grant us His pardon, but "at that moment every sin is forgiven and blotted out by the mysterious intervention of the Savior."
+The words pronounced by the priest are not just a prayer of supplication to ask God to forgive our sins, or a mere certification that God has deigned to grant us His pardon, but "at that moment every sin is forgiven and blotted out by the mysterious intervention of the Savior" (John Paul II*,* Apostolic Exhortation, *Reconciliation and Penance*, December 2, 1984).

 Few words have ever produced more joy in the world than the words of absolution: "I absolve you from your sins..."

-St. Augustine affirms that the wonder they work is greater than the very creation of the world (cf. St. Augustine, *Commentary on St. John's Gospel*).
+St. Augustine affirms that the wonder they work is greater than the very creation of the world (*cf*.
+St. Augustine, *Commentary on St. John's Gospel*).

 We can be very grateful to hear those words when we go to the sacrament of forgiveness.
 How often have we thanked God for having this sacrament so close at hand?
 We could try in the future to show our gratitude more frequently to Our Lord for this great gift.